Ask the General: When is the Best Time to Open My Pool?

 - Standard winter covers.
 Your winter cover needs to be properly removed, cleaned and sanitized to store away for your fall pool closing.
 Be sure to check with your cover’s manufacturer for removal instructions–each one is different.
 Removing it the wrong way can cause unwanted debris to fall into your water and contaminate it, making it more difficult to get your water healthfully balanced.

 - Check your equipment.
-Once your water is at the proper level and your cover is off, you can turn on and check your pool equipment.
+Once your water is at the proper level, your cover is off, and you’ve skimmed off any large debris from removing the cover, you can turn on and check your pool equipment.
 Pumps, filters, filter media, skimmer baskets and lights that have been sitting idle in the elements all winter might need tuning up or replacing.
 The time to find that out is now, before swimming season kicks off.
 Most professional pool opening services will do a complete check and alert you to any problem areas or necessary repairs.
 If all is working well, leave your pump on and let the water circulate for at least 12 hours.

 - Check your pool water chemistry.
 Once your water has had a chance to circulate, you’ll need to test it to see where you’re starting out in terms of water balance.
 This can be very challenging at the start of the season.
 Whether or not you have a pool service pro open your pool, you might need help getting your water balanced after a long winter.
 Many swimming pool professionals provide a free, computerized water analysis that tests for many more water balance factors than a standard home test kit.
 It’s always a good idea to have your pool water professionally tested on a regular basis so that you’re keeping track of all the necessary components of balanced and healthy water.
 If you get your water properly balanced when you’re opening your pool, you’ll have an easier time keeping your water chemistry balanced throughout the swim season.